 Olsson J. The newborn.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 7.

 Robinson L, Saison J, et al. Building a secure attachment bond with your baby.
-Helpguide.org.
-Available at: www.helpguide.org/mental/parenting_attachment.htm.
+Helpguide.org. www.helpguide.org/articles/secure-attachment/how-to-build-a-secure-attachment-bond-with-your-baby.htm.
 Accessed March 27, 2015.

 Review Date 2/5/2015